disulfidebond/ctakes_processing/README.md

 ## Steps to create cTAKES 5.0 distribution

-1. Launch IntelliJIDEA Select `File -> New Project from Version Control`, then enter the GitHub clone URL.
+1. Launch IntelliJIDEA
+2. Select `File -> New Project from Version Control`, then enter the GitHub clone URL.
-2. Select `View -> Tool Windows -> Maven` to bring up the Maven interface.
+3. Select `View -> Tool Windows -> Maven` to bring up the Maven interface.
-3. Ensure that the profiles `disable-java8-doclint` and `zips-build` are enabled (see [Image 1](media/Screenshot_2023-04-19_at_10.37.49_AM.png) below).
+4. Ensure that the profiles `disable-java8-doclint` and `zips-build` are enabled (see [Image 1](media/Screenshot_2023-04-19_at_10.37.49_AM.png) below).
 This should be the default.
-4. `View -> Tool Windows -> Maven: select Lifecycle -> right click clean`, select run ctakes[clean]
+5. `View -> Tool Windows -> Maven: select Lifecycle -> right click clean`, select run ctakes[clean]
-5. Select Lifecycle-> right click compile, select `run ctakes[compile]`
+6. Select Lifecycle-> right click compile, select `run ctakes[compile]`
   * Note: if it throws the error `package jdk.nashorn.internal.ir.annotations does not exist`, then ensure Java 1.8 SDK is being used for the project under `File -> Project Structure`, then repeat steps 4 and 5
-6. Select Lifecycle-> right click install, then select `run ctakes[install]`
+7. Select Lifecycle-> right click install, then select `run ctakes[install]`
   * Note1: if it throws an error similar to `group id '896530319' is too big ( > 2097151 ).
 Use STAR or POSIX extensions to overcome this limit`, modify the `<tarLongFileMode>gnu</tarLongFileMode>` within the configuration tag and after the descriptors tag in the main `pom.xml` file.
-Then, rerun steps 4-6.
+Then, rerun steps 5-7.
-7. The output is in the `ctakes-distribution` folder.
+8. The output from step 7 is in the `ctakes-distribution` folder.
 You want the zip or tar.gz compressed files that end in `-bin`

 ![](media/updated_cTAKES_writeup_img8.png)